Please ensure Javascript is enabled for purposes of accessibility The Antrim Gypsum Project Skip to main content

 The Antrim Project is expected to create 65 direct full-time jobs during operations.

-Additionally, The Project is expected to create contractors, service and consultancy job opportunities during pre-engineering, construction, operations and transportation, including job opportunities at Sheet Harbor site, due to the increased business generated by the mine.
+Additionally, The Project is expected to create contractors, service and consultancy job opportunities during pre-engineering, construction, operations and transportation, including job opportunities at Sheet Harbor site, due to the increased business generated by the Mine.

 Looking For Your Next Career?